On this page

 While there are no technical restrictions on the values for any of the fields in an ErrorCause object, using them as described in the previous table allows you to provide rich error information that can be useful in determining why an inline hook's processing failed.

-Lets you specify additional information to make available in the Okta System Log with the call to your hook.
+This allows you to specify additional information to make available in the Okta System Log with the call to your hook.
 You can use this object as you want, sending any information that would be useful for debugging purposes.
 In the System Log, the content sent in this object is populated into the inline_hook.response.processed event.

 Time out and retry